SurgicalScience/syn-iss-2023/docker/Docker-Submission-Instructions.md

 * Downloaded the Docker template for the appropriate task from our [GitHub repository](https:`//github.com/SurgicalScience/syn-iss-2023.git).
 These are located under the `docker/templates/` folder.
 * Updated the files in the Docker template following the [instructions](#editing-the-docker-templates).

-Please finish these tasks before proceeding further.
+Please finish the above listed tasks before proceeding further.

 ### Building the Docker image